Bira/octopus-carnival/_drafts/wir-mm2-4e-ant-giant.md

 ### Winged Drones

 These flood out of the colony during mating season, ranging far and wide.
-At the end of the season I guess the males die, and the females lose their wings and burrow to become queens and form their colonies.
+At the end of the season I guess the males die, and the females shed their wings and burrow to become queens and form their colonies.

 A winged drone is a Level 4 Skirmisher with 55 HP.
 It has ground, climb, and fly